openai/openai-cookbook/examples/chatgpt/sharepoint_azure_function/Using_Azure_Functions_and_Microsoft_Graph_to_Query_SharePoint.md

 ## Installation Instructions

 The below are the instructions for setting up the Azure Function with Authentication.
 Please make sure to follow these steps before implementing the code.
+> [!NOTE]
->These installation instructions apply to both Solution 1 and Solution 2.
+> These installation instructions apply to both Solution 1 and Solution 2.
 We encourage setting both solutions up as separate functions within the same Function App to test which works best for you, as once you set up one function, it takes only a few minutes to set up another function in that same function app.

 ### Installing the app